awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/create-deploy-python-django.md

    ALLOWED_HOSTS = ['eb-django-app-dev.elasticbeanstalk.com']
    ```

-1. Save the file, and then deploy your application by running `eb deploy`\.
-When you run `eb deploy`, the EB CLI bundles up the contents of your project directory and deploys it to your environment\.
+1. Save the file, and then deploy your application by running eb deploy\.
+When you run eb deploy, the EB CLI bundles up the contents of your project directory and deploys it to your environment\.

    ```
    ~/ebdjango$ eb deploy